whidrubeld/react-native-reanimated-modal/README.md

 type ModalAnimation = 'fade' | 'slide';
 ```

-## 🔄 React Navigation Native Stack support
+## 🔄 React Navigation support

-When using multiple modals simultaneously with React Navigation Native Stack, you can leverage iOS's `FullWindowOverlay` for better layering:
+When using multiple modals simultaneously with `@react-navigation/native-stack`, you can leverage iOS's `FullWindowOverlay` for better layering:

 ```tsx
 import React from 'react';